neondatabase/website/content/docs/reference/glossary.md

 See [Token](#token).

+### Active time

+The amount of active compute time for the Neon Free Tier.
+Free Tier users are limited to 100 hours of active compute time per month.
+See [Free Tier](/docs/introduction/technical-preview-free-tier).

 ### Activity Monitor

 A process that monitors a Neon Compute for activity.
 During periods of inactivity, the Activity Monitor gracefully places the Compute into an idle state to save energy and resources.
 The Activity Monitor closes idle connections after 5 minutes of complete inactivity.
 When a connection is made to an idle Compute, the Activity Monitor reactivates the Compute.